Home » Holidays Seasonal » Christmas Carousel Horse | Bouncy Horse

 Perhaps you wouldn’t even have noticed had I not told you?

 Did you notice in the before picture that the tail was hair?
-Some of the spring rocking horses have plastic blow mold tails, but this one didn't.
+Some spring rocking horses have plastic blow mold tails, but this one didn’t.
 To make the project easier to maneuver while painting, I opted to put the third lamp piece on.

 I then cut the dowel rods to length before I reassembled the pieces.
 Your dowel rod sizes may vary.
 I was fortunate to have scrap pieces on hand that fit perfectly.
 However, the hand grip holes were smaller than the footrest holes.
 You may need to adjust yours accordingly.